 The Columbus sleeping bag’s insulated draft tube guarantees warmth will not leak through the two-way zipper.
 The zipper helps control the bag’s temperature with ventilation, giving it a natural feel.

-The fabric of this sleeping bag is water repellent.
+The fabric of this bag is water repellent.
 The bag also has hanging loops, which will make your life easier when storing or airing out the bag.
 Lastly, as is the case with most sleeping bags, it also contains a pocket for your valuables.

 The Kathmandu Columbus has some features you see in more expensive bags but can often be found at a more affordable price.
 While its performance isn’t quite as impressive as the more expensive bags, it’s a great mid range 3-season sleeping bag.
+This one has been discontinued and is harder to find – you’re best bet is resellers on Amazon and eBay.

-5. Coleman Pilbara C-5 Sleeping Bag
+8. Coleman Pilbara C-5 Sleeping Bag

 Specs